Chapter 3 : Hedonism is our Middle Name

 It was, in reality, an adequately bizarre way to end my first day at art school.
 But, truth be told, crammed underneath a table, sitting on a sticky floor with three of the oddest people I'd ever encountered in my life, I think I felt perfectly at home.

 Well, you know what they say.
-It takes a weirdo to know a weirdo.
+It takes one to know one.